jcmordan/moxie-booking/README.md

 7. **Phone Number Format**: Assumed international phone number format with country code.

 8. **Email Validation**: Assumed basic email format validation (HTML5 email input type).

+9. **CVV Validation**: Assumed CVV should be exactly 3 numeric digits with input filtering.

+10. **Design Implementation**: Assumed the Figma design could be implemented manually without direct access to the design tool.

 ### What tradeoffs are you considering in this exercise?